Success with PCOS

 Building in stress management and a dietary routine prior to baby coming is so important.
 These will be what carry you through any difficulties that may arise in the first months of parenting.
 They also set the stage for the child’s health and habits which are easier to influence earlier rather than change later in the game.

-Some of my favourite, effective supplements for PCOS
+Some of my favourite supports for PCOS

-2. Alpha Lipoic Acid: an anti oxidant that balances glucose levels.
+2. Alpha Lipoic Acid: an anti-oxidant that balances glucose levels.

 3. Glycine: an amino acid that supports good digestion, calms the nervous system and promotes restful sleep.
-Best to test your levels before doing higher doses. (see note below)

 4. Heme Iron: the most bioavailable and absorbed form of iron.